Finesse/web-fonts-repository/docs/fonts-setup.md

 - 800 `ExtraBold`
 - 900 `Black`

+The regular italic style name is just `Italic`.

 You can change a font name by using the `name` parameter of a style:

 ```php